Prevent Winter Fuel Problems to Ensure Business Continuity

 Protect tanks and pipes from corrosion and physical damage

-Regular housekeeping of fuel tanks and pipes by cleaning is the best way to keep your fuel clean but what about the integrity of the steel holding your asset.
-Keep in mind that metal tanks should be examined by NDT (None Destructive Testing) at least every 5 years in some cases, rising to a maximum of 10 years in all other cases; it’s important not to forget about the associated pipework.
+Regular housekeeping of fuel tanks and pipes by cleaning is the best way to keep your fuel clean but what about the integrity of the steel holding your asset?
+Keep in mind that metal tanks should be examined by NDT (None Destructive Testing) at least every 5 years in some cases, rising to a maximum of 10 years in all other cases.

 By investing in NDT testing, carrying out basic repairs and addressing any issues even if its rust treatment and painting you can prevent leaks, reduce the risks of environmental damage and eliminate the loss of valuable fuel.